 These Samsonites also have two external compartments, as you would expect from softside suitcases.
-And even those compartments have internal pockets, making the Lineate luggage a great choice for the organized traveller.
+And even those compartments have internal pockets, making the Lineate luggage a great choice for the organized traveler.

-The shell of the Leverage LTE suitcases is made from nylon, a durable and abrasion resistant material.
-It is also puncture and tear resistant, with extra oil and water resistant coating.
+The shell of the Leverage LTE suitcases is made from nylon, a durable and abrasion-resistant material.
+It also punctures and tear-resistant, with extra oil and water-resistant coating.

 These Samsonites have a spacious packing compartment with expandable capacity.
 One thing I really like about this luggage is that it’s easy to differentiate between the expansion zipper and the zipper of the main compartment.
 The puller of the expansion zipper has “expand” engraved into it, so you don’t mix up the zippers ever again.